-A rather large project called the Interstate 405 (I-405) corridor project was conducted from 2003 - 2015.
+A rather large project called the Interstate 405 (I-405) corridor project has been underway for quite some time.
 In 2004, project-level designs and project-level environmental assessments were conducted concurrently.
 More and more infrastructure and facility projects are being programmed as design-build projects in order to expedite the construction schedule and deliver infrastructure solutions more quickly.